Preparation H on your puffy eyes to shrink the bags.

-Directly from the Preparation H website, you can see that they don’t recommend use for anything other than what is on the label (they actually aren’t allowed to recommend or promote any off label use per the FDA).
+This screenshot is directly from the Preparation H website.
+You can see that Preparation H is not recommended use for anything other than what is on the label (they actually aren’t allowed to recommend or promote any off label use per the FDA).
 And Preparation H is only labelled for use as a hemorrhoid cream.

 The main issue with using Preparation H on your face is that main ingredient, Phenylephrine.
 You might recognize the name because it is also found in common over the counter medications like decongestants, and decongestant nasal sprays.